sungheeyun/sungheeyun.github.io/_posts/2025-01-24-PST - Why do we live?.markdown

 {: .notice--primary}

 > &hellip; the right question to ask is "Do I want meaning of my life?"
+> This reframing represents a crucial philosophical move that shifts the entire ground of the discussion from metaphysics to pragmatics, from discovery to creation, from obligation to choice.

 > The meaning of life isn't an inherent truth waiting to be discovered. &hellip; it's something we actively create through our will and intention.